We are a very focused accounting firm – working exclusively with internationally operating clients.

 An important role is to liaise with the Maltese auditors of the client’s Maltese company.
 We have clear systems for preparing material to facilitate efficient audits in Malta.

-We can often satisfy all questions from the auditors or at least significantly reduce the time demands on the client.
+We can often satisfy all questions from the auditors in advance, or at least significantly reduce the time and demands on the client.

 We very regularly liaise with the auditors of other parts of the group.